ivop/frida/README.md

 ###### Notes:

-* Use latest Qt5
+* Use latest Qt5 5.15.x.
 * Linux builds with both clang and g++.
-* Windows builds with mingw-g++, MS compiler is not supported.
+* Windows builds with MinGW-g++, MS compiler is not supported.
 * macOS builds with clang.
-* FreeBSD builds with clang. gcc9 and gcc10 give an ICE, gcc11 and gcc12 have broken PCH support.
+* FreeBSD builds with clang. gcc9 and gcc10 give an ICE (internal compiler error), gcc11 and gcc12 have broken PCH support.